intro-to-git/intro-to-git.github.io/src/content/lessons/merging.md

 2. Clone it to two different directories (simulating two developers)
 3. Make conflicting changes from both "developers"
 4. Practice resolving merge conflicts
-5. Use pull requests for at least one merge
+5. Use a pull request for at least one merge

 </home-work>